brbisheng/Econ-Stat-Methods/Readme.md

+(This site is still under construction.
+When I was implementing the methods, I often encounger efficiency issue, especially for non-parametric methods.
+Thus, I am currently having courses on algorithms.
+I will come back, I am very thankful for people who contacted me and gave me suggestions.)

 ***
 Forewords:

-1. Recently, I started a **(long-term)** freelance project: Algorithms from scratch.
-This page is dedicated to implementing statistical/econometric methods from scratch.
+1. This page is dedicated to implementing statistical/econometric methods from scratch.
 You could also find implementation of machine learning methods [here](https://brbisheng.github.io/algorithms/).

 2. So what I do is to transform all my understandings of the statistical/econometric methods from **academic papers** and **textbooks** to code.
 Why?
-Many of the papers do not provide code, just algorithmes.
-When I try to implement their methods by myself, for 20% of the time I find mistakes.
-So, let us do it from scratch for the sake of better understanding them and inventing our own methods.
+Many of the papers do not provide code.
+When I try to implement their methods, for 20% of the time I could find mistakes.
+Thus trying to write algorithms from scratch could help with our understanding and inventing our own methods.

-3. This site is still under construction, the structure may vary, but I try keep working to make it indeed a **long-term** project and a place useful for people.

 > Update: I am updating the sites from .markdown to .html, so many parts are unorganized for this moment, I will try to fix the issues as soon as I could.
 > 11/12/2018: Fixing speed issues for CDF bandwidth selection.
 The solution is combine C++ and R.